MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/choosing-unity-version.md

 ## Unity 2020.3 LTS

-Unity 2020.4 LTS has reached the end of Unity's two-year Long-Term Support window and is no longer receiving updates from Unity, although your projects will continue to run.
+Unity 2020.3 LTS has reached the end of Unity's two-year Long-Term Support window and is no longer receiving updates from Unity, although your projects will continue to run.

-If you need to use Unity 2020, you can use **Unity 2021 LTS with OpenXR**.
+If you need to use Unity 2020, you can use **Unity 2020 LTS with OpenXR**.

 > [!NOTE]
-> While we recommend using OpenXR for all new projects, Unity 2020.4 also supports the [Windows XR plugin](new-openxr-project-with-mrtk.md).
+> While we recommend using OpenXR for projects, Unity 2020.3 also supports the Windows XR plugin.

 If you have a Unity 2020 project, you should consider planning for a migration forward to Unity 2021.3 LTS and the Mixed Reality OpenXR plugin.